 Directors owe a duty to MetLife to advance its legitimate interests.

-Directors are prohibited from (a) taking for themselves opportunities that are discovered through the use of corporate property, information or position, (b) using corporate property, information or position for personal gain, and (c) competing with MetLife for business opportunities.
+Directors are prohibited from (a) taking for themselves opportunities that are discovered through the use of corporate property, information or position, (b) using corporate property, information or position for personal gain, and (c) competing with MetLife for business opportunities, unless the Board first determines that MetLife will not pursue the opportunity.